vitejs/vite/docs/config/server-options.md

 There are cases when other servers might respond instead of Vite.

 The first case is when `localhost` is used.
-Node.js below v17 reorders the result of resolved address by default.
-This means the resolved address might differ from the original result from DNS.
+Node.js below v17 reorders the result of DNS-resolved address by default.
 When accessing `localhost`, browsers use DNS to resolve the address and that address might differ from the address which Vite is listening.

 You could set [`dns.setDefaultResultOrder('verbatim')`](https://nodejs.org/docs/latest-v18.x/api/dns.html#dnssetdefaultresultorderorder) to disable the reordering behavior.
 Or you could set `server.host` to `127.0.0.1` explicitly.